Pit-stop Fairbanks, Alaska

 The Fiddler Festival attracts fiddlers and dancers alike.
 They and the performers wear kuspaks and fancy gowns.
 The dancers wear casual clothes with Alaska style jeans (16 oz with flannel plaid lining) and flannel shirts.

 The midnight-sun run (10 K) not only attracts serious runners, but also Alaskan costume designers.
 Dress code: Any sports wear and costume goes as well as casual summer wear.
 There are various competitions for the best costume.
-One important pre-requisite for getting the Best Costume Award is to actually do the run in that costume!
+One important prerequisite for getting the Best Costume Award is to actually do the run in that costume!
 The route of the run is just around the corner of our street.
-In the year, when Sarah Palin became Governor of Alaska there was an invasion of Sarah Palins with red blazer, black skirt and 2 inch heel black pumps.
+In the year, when Sarah Palin * became Governor of Alaska there was an invasion of Sarah Palins with her signature red blazer, black skirt and 2 inch heel black pumps.

-At the end of July, the striking of gold in Fox near Fairbanks by Felix Pedro is celebrated with the Golden Days Parade and many local dance, music, dinning and show events.
+At the end of July, the striking of gold in Fox near Fairbanks by Felix Pedro* is celebrated with the Golden Days Parade and many local dance, music, dinning and show events.
 You can even buy a warrant to have your travel companion, friend, spouse or kid imprisoned.
 You can get imprisoned yourself by not wearing the Golden Days button or stocking holder of the respective year.
 This events attracts people from everywhere between the Alaska and Brooks Range as well as tourists.
-Dress code options: founders’ years attire, kuspaks or casual.
+Dress code options: Dounders’ years attire, kuspaks or casual.
 You will be immediately recognized as a tourist when you wear long sleeves and pants with a rain jacket and sneakers or Birkenstocks.
 Fairbanksans bear the rain with an umbrella or just so with short sleeves and pants.

 Alaskans in the Interior and on the North Slope get glaze in their eyes about the Tanana Valley Fair in August that provides great shopping and amusement opportunities.
 Dancing with the Fairbanks Stars is a big attraction like the riesenrad or the plastic bubbles that you enter and then roll with in a big water pool.
 For my European readers note that this fair is a combined business, trade and funfair.
 August is the rain season, rain gear is key.
 Sunshine means shorts and shirts.